BennoMan123/Contact_List_Project/README.md

 * Changed isNull method to ensureNotNull.
   * Checks if the object given is null.
 If it is, it'll throw an exception with given error message.
   * Implemented the method into the rest of the class.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 12/2/23 Part 3:
 * Removed isNull Method in main class since it is only used once.
   * Used the ensureInRange method in contacts instead for the only use of isNull in main.
 * Updated comments in classes.
-* Updated javadocs.
+* Updated the javadocs folder.

 12/4/23 Part 1:
 * Fixed thread to shorten it in main class (shutdown thread).